 Impact of the Reserve Ratio on Bonds and Stocks

-Part of the stock market may also be affected by changes in the reserve requirement.
-In particular, banks have a hard time when the central bank adjusts the reserve ratio upwards because there is a limit to the amount of money banks can lend, and the interest generated is small.
+In particular, banks have a hard time when the central bank adjusts the reserve ratio upward because there is a limit to the amount of money banks can lend and, therefore, to the amount of interest they can earn.
 The reverse is true when the central bank lowers the reserve ratio.
 Banks have more money to lend, and more interest is generated.

-In certain countries, some amount of money is paid to banks as interest on reserve ratios.
+In certain countries, some amount of money is paid to banks as interest on their reserves.
 The practice is usually beneficial to banks, but it depends on prevailing rates.
 For example, the U.S. Federal Reserve pays about 0.5% on reserve ratios as compensation to banks for income lost when the reserve requirement is increased.

 International investors need to keep a close eye on reserve ratios, especially in markets that rely on reserve requirements to manage monetary policies.
 In many cases, stockholders are able to tell when variations in reserve ratios will take place by scrutinizing macroeconomic patterns.

-A country whose inflation is rising will also experience a rise in its reserve ratio.
-Thus, an investor can hedge off such risks by investing in multiple regions and countries.
-In such a way, a shift in reserve ratio in a given country won’t result in a substantial effect all throughout a business empire.
-An investor can also shift his uncertainty into areas that are not influenced by changes in the ratio.
+A country whose inflation is rising will typically experience a rise in its reserve ratio.
+An investor can hedge such risks by investing in multiple regions and countries.
+An investor can also shift his investments into areas that are not influenced by changes in the ratio.

 Impact on Monetary Policy

-Most central banks, like the Bank of England, the U.S. Federal Reserve System, and the European Central Bank, tend not to change reserve rates because it can cause liquidity problems.
-Changing reserve requirements causes banks not to have enough reserves to offer loans to their customers.
-Instead, the countries take advantage of open market operations like quantitative easing.
+Most central banks, like the Bank of England, the U.S. Federal Reserve System, and the European Central Bank, tend not to change reserve rates often because it can cause liquidity problems.
+Instead, they utilize open market operations such as quantitative easing.

 For example, the reserve ratio in the U.S. is limited to 10% for deposits and 0% for time deposits spanning many years.
 The figures are discussed and set by a board of governors.
 Like time deposits, savings accounts are not affected by reserve requirements.